mark-watson/Racket-AI-book/manuscript/Ollama_Tools.md

 - **Built-in tools** for common operations (weather, files, Wikipedia)
 - **API communication** to call Ollama and handle tool responses

+This example demonstrates how to bridge the gap between Large Language Models and local system capabilities by implementing a tool-calling framework in Racket.
+The code provides a structured way to register Racket functions as "tools" that Ollama-hosted models can invoke to perform real-world tasks such as fetching live weather data, searching Wikipedia, or interacting with the local file system.
+By defining a clear registry system and using JSON schema for parameter validation, the module automates the complex loop of sending prompts to the LLM, parsing its request for a function call, executing the corresponding Racket code, and returning the results back to the model for a final synthesis.
+This pattern is essential for building "agentic" applications where the AI is not just a chatbot, but a functional interface capable of executing logic and retrieving dynamic data.

+The following file **tools.rkt** contains both the library code for creating and using tools and also example tool implementations:

 ```racket
 #lang racket